brochmann/typetrainer/README.md

 # Typetrainer
 Easy way to train typing and learn things by entering the text you're supposed to learn and writing it fast.
+Unfortunately it's all in Swedish